TheToriqul/product-recommendation-system/README.md

     - Optimized parameters: temperature=0.8, top_p=0.9 for natural variation
     - Multi-sentence responses for better conversation flow
     - **Completely Free**: Runs locally, no API costs, no usage limits
-    - **Note**: Can be upgraded to better local models (Ollama, DialoGPT, Phi-2) for improved quality

-- **TF-IDF (Term Frequency-Inverse Document Frequency)**: Weights terms based on their importance (fallback when GenAI not available)
+- **BM25 (Best Matching 25)**:

+  - Industry-standard ranking algorithm used by Elasticsearch, Solr, and major search engines
+  - Better than TF-IDF for keyword search
+  - Addresses TF-IDF limitations with term frequency saturation and document length normalization
+  - Tuned parameters (k1=1.5, b=0.75) for optimal ranking

 - **Cosine Similarity**: Measures the angle between vectors (0 = identical, 1 = completely different)
 - **Content-Based Filtering**: Recommends items similar to what the user is looking for, not based on other users' behavior
-- **Hybrid Architecture**: Seamlessly switches between GenAI embeddings and TF-IDF based on availability
+- **Hybrid Architecture**: Seamlessly switches between Hybrid, BM25, and TF-IDF based on availability
 - **Knowledge Base**: Auto-generated from CSV, contains product categories, brands, and price ranges

 ---